Statistical Agnostic Regression: a machine learning method to validate regression models: Results

-Another example is depicted in Figure \ref{fig:Ftest4}, where the SAR test validates the significance of the tests from approximately $N=150$.
-Note that the SAR test is robust against the number of repetitions used from its computation, and for $R=100$ with sample sizes above $N=50$ the significant regions on average are not fulfilled with only $R=2$ repetitions leading to poor replication.
-Again, we performed a power analysis, including a putative task with a correlation level equal to zero to assess how the methods control the rate of false positives (FPs) \cite{Rosenblatt16}.
-In this case, the rate of FPs is approximately equal to the level of significance $\alpha$.
-Figure \ref{fig:power2} shows that the ML methods are inflating FPs (green solid line) above the level of significance, i.e., $1-\beta>\alpha$.
+Another example is shown in Figure \ref{fig:Ftest4} with $\tau=0.63$ (indicating significant linearity), where the SAR test validates the significance of the results from approximately $N=50$.
+Note that the SAR test is robust against the number of repetitions in the bootstrap approach, since for $R=100$ and $R=2$ repetitions, we reject the null hypothesis at the same sample size, and above $N=50$, leading to good replication.
+Finally, we performed a power analysis, including a putative task with a correlation level equal to zero to assess how the methods control the rate of FPs \cite{Rosenblatt16}.
+In this case, the rate of FPs should be approximately equal to the level of significance $\alpha$.
+Figure \ref{fig:power2} shows that the ML methods are inflating FPs (green solid line) above the level of significance, i.e., $(1-\beta)>\alpha$.
 Recall that the results of OLS under conditions of non-Gaussianity should be subject to scrutiny (except for the case $\tau=0$).